freebayes/freebayes/README.md

 ## Citing freebayes

-A preprint [Haplotype-based variant detection from short-read sequencing](http://arxiv.org/abs/1207.3907) provides an overview of the statistical models used in FreeBayes.
-We ask that you cite this paper if you use FreeBayes in work that leads to publication.
+A preprint [Haplotype-based variant detection from short-read sequencing](http://arxiv.org/abs/1207.3907) provides an overview of the statistical models used in freebayes.
+We ask that you cite this paper if you use freebayes in work that leads to publication.
+This preprint is used for documentation and citation. freebayes was never submitted for review, but has been used in over 1000 publications.

 Please use this citation format:

-Garrison E, Marth G. Haplotype-based variant detection from short-read sequencing.
-*arXiv preprint arXiv:1207.3907 [q-bio.GN]* 2012
+Garrison E, Marth G. Haplotype-based variant detection from short-read sequencing. *arXiv preprint arXiv:1207.3907 [q-bio.GN]* 2012

 If possible, please also refer to the version number provided by freebayes when it is run without arguments or with the `--help` option.
 For example, you should see something like this:

     version:  v1.3.1-1-g5eb71a3-dirty

 This provides both a point release number and a git commit id, which will ensure precise reproducibility of results.

-## Obtaining
+## Download

-To download FreeBayes, please use git to download the most recent development tree.
-Currently, the tree is hosted on github, and can be obtained via:

-    git clone --recursive git://github.com/ekg/freebayes.git

-Note the use of --recursive.
-This is required in order to download all nested git submodules for external repositories.

-### Resolving proxy issues with git

-Depending on your local network configuration, you may have problems obtaining freebayes via git.
-If you see something like this you may be behind a proxy that blocks access to standard git:// port (9418).

-    $ git clone --recursive git://github.com/ekg/freebayes.git
-    Cloning into 'freebayes'...
-    fatal: Unable to look up github.com (port 9418) (Name or service not known)

-Luckily, if you have access to https:// on port 443, then you can use this 'magic' command as a workaround to enable download of the submodules:

-    git config --global url.https://github.com/.insteadOf git://github.com/
+Precompiled static binaries are available for [freebayes relases](https://github.com/ekg/freebayes/releases).
+Most users should simply download these and run them.

+Other packages are available from various sources, including conda and Debian, but these are relatively old (at least as of 2019) and do not include important updates from the past few years.

-## Compilation
+## Support

-FreeBayes requires g++ and the standard C and C++ development libraries.

-    make

-Will build the executable freebayes, as well as the utilities bamfiltertech and bamleftalign.
-These executables can be found in the `bin/` directory in the repository.

-Users may wish to install to e.g. /usr/local/bin (default), which is accomplished via

-    sudo make install

-Note that the freebayes-parallel script and the programs on which it depends are not installed by this command.

-Users can optionally build with [BamTools](https://github.com/pezmaster31/bamtools) instead of [SeqLib](https://github.com/walaj/SeqLib).
-Building with BamTools requires CMake.

-    make wbamtools
+Please report any issues or questions to the [freebayes mailing list](https://groups.google.com/forum/#!forum/freebayes), [freebayes issue tracker](https://github.com/ekg/freebayes/issues), or by email to <erik.garrison@gmail.com>.

 ## Usage

 In its simplest operation, freebayes requires only two inputs: a FASTA reference sequence, and a BAM-format alignment file sorted by reference position.
-For
-instance:
+For instance:

-    freebayes --fasta-reference h.sapiens.fasta NA20504.bam
+    freebayes -f ref.fa aln.bam >var.vcf

-... produce (on standard output) a VCF file on standard out describing all SNPs, INDELs, MNPs, and Complex events between the reference and the alignments in NA20504.bam.
-In order to produce correct output, the reference supplied must be the reference to which NA20504.bam was aligned.
+... will produce a VCF file describing all SNPs, INDELs, and haplotype variants between the reference and aln.bam.

-Users may specify any number of BAM files on the command line.
-FreeBayes uses the [BamTools API](http://github.com/pezmaster31/bamtools) to open and parse these files in parallel, virtually merging them at runtime into one logical file with a merged header.
+Multiple BAM files may be given for joint calling.

+Typically, we might consider two additional parameters.
+GVCF output allows us to have coverage information about non-called sites, and we can enable it with `--gcvcf`.
+For performance reasons we may want to skip regions of extremely high coverage in the reference using the `--skip-limit` parameter `-g`.
+These can greatly increase runtime but do not produce meaningful results.
+For instance, if we wanted to exclude regions of 1000X coverage, we would run:

+    freebayes -f ref.fa --gvcf -g 1000 >var.vcf

 For a description of available command-line options and their defaults, run: